chapel-lang/chapel/doc/rst/language/spec/types.rst

 can implicitly convert to other numeric types that can losslessly store the value.
 See :ref:`Implicit_Compile_Time_Constant_Conversions`.

-It is possible for overflow to occur with binary operators on signed and unsigned integers.
-The result of overflow for each of these is different.
+It is possible for overflow to occur with binary operators on integers.
 For signed integers, overflow leads to undefined behavior.
-For unsigned integers, overflow leads to the wrapping according to two's complement arithmetic.
+For unsigned integers, overflow leads to wrapping according to two's complement arithmetic.

 .. _Real_Types: